Request a Demo

 Velaris helps by using AI to analyze customer communication across channels, suggesting next steps and flagging risks early so you can take action with confidence.

-Customer Success isn’t just about delivering – it’s also about listening.
+Customer Success isn’t just about delivering.
+It’s also important to listen.
 Gathering feedback through NPS, CSAT and CES surveys at key points in the customer journey helps you stay aligned with customer needs.

-But it’s not just about the scores; it's about what customers are saying – and how they’re saying it.
+But the scores aren’t everything.
+Pay attention to t what customers are saying and how they’re saying it.
 This can reveal issues that haven’t been explicitly raised.

 Velaris makes it easy to create, send and analyze surveys within the platform, while AI-powered sentiment analysis surfaces patterns in emails and support tickets to give you a clearer, more complete picture of how your customers feel.